Veterans’ Legal Assistance

-Veterans deal with several issues unique to those who have served our country in uniform, including:
+Veterans deal with several issues unique to those who have served, or are currently serving, our country, including:

 Many veterans are eligible for preference in federal employment.
 State and local agencies often extend this preference, as well.